idangal11/Recipes-Website-Front-End/README.md

 - Create a main recipe page showcasing random recipes and recent user activity.
 - Design a recipe display page with detailed information, ingredients, and preparation instructions.
 - Develop a recipe search page with filters and search results.

-## Components

-The project utilizes various frontend components to achieve its functionality.
-Some of the components used include:
-- Bootstrap-Vue Directives for tooltips
-- Custom CSS for image overlays

 ## Navigation